amphionspace/Awesome-Zero-Shot-TTS-Papers/README.md

 You are invited to add your papers by send a pull request.
 Feel free to give this repository a star if you enjoy the work.

-<span style="color:blue">This repo keeps updating.
-Come back again around Sep 10-15th.</span>.
+*This repo keeps updating.
+Come back again around Sep 10-15th.*

 ## Table of Contents